-Ryan Takatsu is a sansei, designer, sometimes artist, cultural equity advocate and cultural worker.
-Born in Winnipeg and educated at the University of Manitoba – Bachelors of Interior Design with continuing education studies (DTP, publishing and internet) at the University of Toronto and Winnipeg and The Banff Centre for the Arts.
+Ryan Takatsu is a sansei, designer, video artist and cultural equity advocate.
+Born in Winnipeg and studied at the University of Manitoba – Faculty of Architecture: Interior Design graduate; Banff Centre for Arts and Creativity: Toronto Publishing Workshop; the University of Toronto: ITDC ADMC; and the University of Winnipeg.

 Below video art still: “Pompidoleum” is a psychedelic video-processed architectural tour of the newly-built Centre Georges Pompidou in Paris.
 Produced in 1978, Video, 6:37